-Windows has had support for themes, also known as visual styles, since Windows XP.
-By default, Windows will only load Microsoft-signed themes—but you can get around this fairly easily.
+Windows has had support for themes, also known as “visual styles”, since Windows XP.
+By default, Windows only loads Microsoft-signed themes—but you can get around this limitation.

-There’s a thriving community of theme-builders who are still creating themes for Windows 7 and 8.
-These aren’t your standard Windows themes — they modify the appearance of window title bars, buttons, and other visual elements.
+These aren’t your standard Windows themes.
+They modify the appearance of window title bars, buttons, and other visual elements.

 Many themes are distributed in .rar format.
 If you want to open these, you’ll need a file-extracting program like the free 7-Zip.

 Themes are located in the following folder:

 Each theme has its own subfolder here.
 To install a new theme, just drop its files into the Themes folder and agree to the UAC prompt.
 The .theme files should be in the root of the folder.

 Note that some themes may include other assets, and will require you to follow additional instructions before they work as intended.
 For example, themes may include custom fonts and icons.
 The theme’s download page—or included README file—will generally contain information on completing the installation process.

 If you do need to install fonts, just drop the included .ttf font files into the following folder:

 When you have a theme installed, you can double-click its .theme file to switch to it.
 You’ll also find it listed alongside the themes included with Windows in your desktop personalization control panel.